ArpitSahu01/FitnessApp/README.md

 The app is developed using the latest front-end and back-end technologies, including:

-React Native for building a cross-platform mobile app with a smooth and responsive user interface.
+Flutter framework for building a cross-platform mobile app with a smooth and responsive user interface.

 Firebase for user authentication, real-time data updates, and cloud storage to securely store user data.

-Redux for state management, ensuring a centralized and efficient way to manage app data and user progress.
+Getx for state management, ensuring a centralized and efficient way to manage app data and user progress.

-Google Cloud for additional cloud-based services, such as serverless functions for backend processing and data analysis.